2026-04-17

 The client sends information about the employment to the relevant trade union for the industry to which the employment relates.
 The trade union is given the opportunity to comment on the terms and conditions of employment.

-Once the client has completed their part, you will receive an email with a link to the e-service.
-In your capacity as a representative, you must then fill in your part of the application.
-You log in, fill in the application, and attach the necessary documents.
-In your application, you indicate which Swedish embassy or consulate-general the employee wants to visit to present their passport.
-In some cases, they may also be asked to come to the embassy for an interview.
+Once the client has completed their part, they will send it to you.
+You must then fill in your part of the application and submit it together with the client's part.
+In your application, you indicate which Swedish embassy or consulate-general you want to visit to present your passport.
+In certain cases, you may also be asked to come to the embassy for an interview.

-The Swedish Migration Agency will review the application and determine whether the employee can be granted a work permit.
-If we can immediately see that they do not meet the requirements for a work permit, we may already decide to reject the application.
+The Swedish Migration Agency will review all the information about your application and determine whether you can be granted a work permit.
+If we can immediately see that you do not meet the requirements for a work permit, we may decide to reject your application.

-We will contact you or the contractor if we need more information.
+We will contact you or the client if we need more information.

-Before we can make a decision regarding an application for a work permit, the employee must present their passport, if they have not done so before.
-If a passport control is necessary, the Swedish Migration Agency will contact the embassy that was selected in the application, and you in your capacity as the employee’s representative.
-If the employee needs an entry visa to travel to Sweden, they may also be fingerprinted and photographed.
-This information will later be used to produce a residence permit card, if they are granted a permit for a period of more than three months.
+Before we can make a decision regarding your application for a work permit, you must present your passport.
+If a passport control is necessary, the Swedish Migration Agency will contact the embassy that you selected in the application.
+If you need an entry visa to travel to Sweden, you may also be fingerprinted and photographed.
+This information will later be used to produce a residence permit card, if you are granted a permit for a period of more than three months.

 We will contact you if we need more information.